-Lures design greatly influences casting distance
+3) Lures design greatly influences casting distance

 A streamline compact lure like a kastmaster or toby is going to cast further than a relatively bulky and buoyant lure such as a jerkbait.
 Some companies weld extra weight towards the base of their lures to make sure they fly end first.

 This weight assists them to fly butt first and minimizes side-to-side wobbles.
 It might also dull the desirable wobble when being retrieved through the water.
 Which is something to keep in mind.

-Reel linelay matters
+5) Reel linelay matters

-How the reel lays the line onto the spool also makes a big difference, reels which lay the line in a cross-cross pattern reduces the chance of line getting squeezed between layers of lines of various depths.
+How the reel lays the line onto the spool also makes a big difference, reels that lay the line in a cross-cross pattern reduce the chance of line getting squeezed between layers of lines of various depths.

-Rod Length influence on cast distance
+6) Rod Length influence on cast distance